Jean-Robert de Cavel: Teaching

-From 2009 he was chef-in-residence at the Midwest Culinary Institute.
+From 2009, he was chef-in-residence at the Midwest Culinary Institute.

 Recognition and legacy

 De Cavel was a four-time semi-finalist for the James Beard Best Chef in the Great Lakes Region in 2008, 2009, 2012, and 2013.
 He received three James Beard nominations for Best Chef in the Midwest in 2000, 2001, and 2006 and was invited to cook at the foundation's Greenwich Village headquarters six times.

 During his tenure, The Maisonette received five stars from Mobil.
 Jean-Robert at Pigall's received four stars from Mobil and was recognized by Relais & Châteaux.
 In 2007 he was named a Master Chef by Maîtres Cuisiniers de France.
-In early 2022 he was named a Great Living Cincinnatian and a city street in was named for him.
+In early 2022 he was named a Great Living Cincinnatian and a city street was named for him.

 Cavel is widely credited for leading and influencing the redevelopment of fine dining in the Greater Cincinnati region.
 According to Cincinnati food writer Keith Pandolfi, "You can’t go into any kitchen in this city and not find someone who worked for him at some point."